port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/gcp/examples/mapping_extra_resources.md

 For the resources listed below, this integration provides flexibility to either transform the properties to `snake_case` or preserve the original case style (e.g., `camelCase`) returned by the API for consistency with other resources.

-This feature applies to the following kinds:
+This applies to the following kinds:

 - Projects (`cloudresourcemanager.googleapis.com/Project`)
 - Organizations (`cloudresourcemanager.googleapis.com/Organization`)